Disability Income Insurance Frequently Asked Questions

 Q: I disagree with my disability income insurance company about the meaning of a policy term.
 Do I have to accept my insurer’s definition?

 A: No. Courts recognize that insurance policies are extremely complex and full of boilerplate language that leaves the policyholder with little bargaining power.
 When courts consider the meaning of ambiguous insurance policy terms, they will support an interpretation that would favor coverage to the policyholder rather than an interpretation that would deny coverage.

 Contact Our Disability Income Insurance Lawyers Today

 Contact Surrano Law Offices for more information on disability income insurance frequently asked questions.
-Located in Phoenix, our law firm serves clients in Arizona and across the nation.
-We welcome inquiries and referrals from individuals and other attorneys throughout the United States.
+Located in the Phoenix area, our law firm serves clients throughout Arizona and, in some cases, California, Nevada, and Kentucky.
+We welcome inquiries and referrals from individuals and other attorneys.